-Preheat the oven to 175°C/347°F and line the baking sheet with baking paper.
+- Preheat the oven to 175°C/347°F and line the baking sheet with baking paper.

 - Take the dough from the fridge and pinch balls of the size of walnuts and roll into balls between your palms.
 Arrange them on the baking sheet, 3-4 cm apart.
 Flatten each with the bottom of the glass until you get a 4-5mm thick cookie.

 - Bake in the preheated oven for about 7-8 minutes or until golden.
 Allow to cool completely before dipping into chocolate.

 - Finely chop the chocolate and place together with butter in a small saucepan.
 Melt on the stove on a low heat until completely melted.

-- Dip each cookie halfway into the chocolate then return to the lined baking tray.
-Place on the lined baking tray until the chocolate set completely.
+- Dip each cookie halfway into the chocolate then return to the lined baking sheet.
+Leave until the chocolate set completely.
 If you want to speed up the process, place cookies into the fridge.